offthedial/site/src/pages/idtga/rules.md

 If there's are complaints about lag from at least 3 people on the same team or 1 person from each team, teams are required to switch hosts to someone on the opposing team.

-## Registering as a sub
-If you missed the registration deadline, you can still sign up as a sub by going to the same signup link.
-I highly recommend doing this if you miss the signup date, as many players end up either dropping out or needing a sub.

-If you are needed, you will recieve a dm asking whether you are available to sub and specific details about what team you will be subbing for.
-Once you agree, you will be given the competing and team roles, then you should get in contact with your other team members.

-Please make sure you have turned on DMs for the server, and try your best to avaliable to reply during the tournament.

 ## Reporting players
 Sometimes, your team needs a replacement for one of your team members.
 Some examples may include:
 - A team member notifies you that something has come up and they need to drop out.